 This website hopes to fix these problems by educating web developers.

-- Learn: a single page tutorial that takes you from a neophyte to an intermediate understanding of HTML
+- Learn: a single page tutorial on HTML

 Have a suggestion or see an error?
 This project is open source.
 Please contribute on GitHub .